 “I remember having my very first Ethiopian coffee at a small boutique roastery in Melbourne, known as Industry Beans back in 2013.
 The flavours were unlike anything else I had ever tasted.
 I was completely hooked from that moment on wanting to learn more about speciality coffee, and the craft of the coffee roaster.
 It has taken me four years to learn my craft and it’s been a very steep learning curve.
 It’s the potential for flavour, the diversity in coffee and the fascinating story of coffee growers that keeps me motivated”.

 For a commodity that is consumed by so many people on a daily basis I begin wondering how much do we actually know about coffee and what it entails?
 How indeed does the process work?
-Simply put it begins with the sourcing of the beans, which while not just being the most vital part of the process, also gives an indication of the Anam Coffee ethos.
+Simply put it begins with the sourcing of the beans, which while not just being the most vital part of the process, also gives an indication of the Anam Coffee ethos, now a days we all love coffee and most percentage of people is a big one within coffee drinkers.
 Ethical and sustainable farming is at the backbone of what they are about and underpins the value of promoting excellent produce as Brian explains,

 “We source from coffee farmers who are as equally passionate about the crop they produce, and we celebrate the seasonality of coffee, always sourcing new harvest beans respecting the diversity mother nature provides.
 We take our role as coffee roasters seriously.
 We are passionate about telling the story of where our coffees come from, who grew them, and why they taste so special.
 It goes beyond marketing”.